CLARIAH/grlc/README.md

 For a quick usage tutorial check out our wiki [walkthrough](https://github.com/CLARIAH/grlc/wiki/Quick-tutorial) and [list of features](https://github.com/CLARIAH/grlc/wiki/Features).

 ## Usage
-grlc assumes that you have a collection of SPARQL queries as .rq files (like [this](https://github.com/CEDAR-project/Queries)). grlc will create an API operation per such a SPARQL query/.rq file.
+grlc assumes that you have a collection of SPARQL queries as .rq files (like [this](https://github.com/CLARIAH/grlc-queries)). grlc will create one API operation for each SPARQL query/.rq file in the collection.

+Your queries can add API parameters to each operation by using the [parameter mapping](https://github.com/CLARIAH/grlc/wiki/Parameter-Mapping) syntax.
+This allows your query to define query variables which will be mapped to API parameters for your API operation ([see here](https://github.com/CLARIAH/grlc-queries/blob/master/enumerate.rq) for an example).

 Your queries can include special [decorators](#decorator-syntax) to add extra functionality to your API.

 ### Query location
 grlc can load your query collection from different locations: from a GitHub repository (`api-git`), from local storage (`api-local`), and from a specification file (`api-url`).
 Each type of location has specific features and is accessible via different paths.
 However all location types produce the same beautiful APIs.